feliperomero3/MoneySmart/Readme.md

 ### Features (WIP)

 1. Capture your daily income and expenses.
 2. Manage multiple accounts to separate your transactions (e. g. checking or savings).
 3. Classify your transactions in categories.
 4. ...

-## Requirements
+## Prerequisites

+- An Azure account with an active subscription
+- Visual Studio 2019
 - ASP.NET Core 2.2
-- Visual Studio 2019

 ## How to run